TimS120/MatLab_Legend__Two_Sides/README.md

 ## Overview

 `funcCreateLegend` adds a single legend box to MATLAB figures using two y-axes, with clear left/right indicators (and optional arrows).
+It can also **auto-reflow** on window resize (`'AutoUpdate','on'`).
 Ideal when you plot:

 - Left axis: time-series measurement
 - Right axis: cumulative or secondary value